zentralopensource/zentral/docs/apps/santa.md

 }
 ```

 This indicates that there is an existing rule in the configuration, on the same target as the first rule in ruleset2.json, but not belonging to this ruleset.
-If we change the sha256, a new rule will be created without conflict, and without modifying the manual rules, or the rules from ruleset.json.
+If we change the identifier, a new rule will be created without conflict, and without modifying the manual rules, or the rules from ruleset.json.

 ```json
 {